msftnadavbh/lightbeacon-aks/README.md

-# Running AKS the right way - LightBeacon project on AKS
+# LightBeacon project - Running AKS the right way
 ## Intro
 Using Azure Kubernetes Service can be challenging, Building it the right way can be difficult and best practices can sometimes be confusing.